adsouza7/SSH-Client/README.md

 # Custom Multithreaded SSH Client
-A fully custom SSH client developed from scratch in C++, implementing all aspects of the SSH protocol from the ground up using raw sockets, cryptographic primitives, POSIX threads, and raw terminal I/O.
+A fully custom SSH client developed from scratch in C++, implementing all aspects of the SSH protocol from the ground up using sockets, cryptographic primitives, POSIX threads, and raw terminal I/O.

 Check out [SSH-Client-Design.txt](docs/SSH-Client-Design.txt) for an overview of the design